eddydoes42/FieldOpsPro/replit.md

 ## System Architecture

 ### Frontend Architecture
-The client-side is built with React and TypeScript, utilizing a component-based architecture with shadcn/ui for UI consistency and Tailwind CSS for styling. wouter is used for routing and TanStack Query for server state management.
-The frontend is organized into distinct role-based dashboard views with shared components, emphasizing a responsive interface and a consistent dark theme with a blue-grey color scheme.
+The client-side is built with React and TypeScript, using a component-based architecture with shadcn/ui for UI consistency and Tailwind CSS for styling. wouter handles routing, and TanStack Query manages server state.
+The frontend features distinct role-based dashboard views, shared components, a responsive interface, and a consistent dark theme with a blue-grey color scheme.
+A comprehensive calendar system with weekly view and advanced filtering is integrated, and icon-based navigation is used throughout.

 ### Backend Architecture
 The server uses Express.js with TypeScript, following a RESTful API design.
 It includes modules for authentication, data operations, and route handling, implementing role-based access control and comprehensive error handling.
+The architecture emphasizes an enterprise-grade design with dependency injection, a service-oriented approach, and a core infrastructure including EventBus, Logger, RBACService, SecurityService, and Bootstrap system.
+Centralized security middleware provides rate limiting, request validation, and audit logging.

 ### Database Design
-PostgreSQL is the primary database, with Drizzle ORM for type-safe operations.
+PostgreSQL serves as the primary database, with Drizzle ORM providing type-safe operations.
 The schema includes tables for users, work orders, tasks, time entries, messages, sessions, project heartbeats, risk scores, service quality snapshots, and performance data, supporting hierarchical user roles and task management with referential integrity.

 ### Authentication & Authorization
 Authentication uses Replit's OAuth with session management via connect-pg-simple.
-The system implements a strict hierarchical role-based authorization system:
+A strict hierarchical role-based authorization system is implemented, covering:

-**Operations Director (God Mode):**
-- Complete system oversight and control.
-- Only role that can create/delete service companies, client companies, and administrators.
+- **Operations Director**: Complete system oversight, creation/deletion of service companies, client companies, and administrators, and role testing.
-- Can perform any function across all service companies.
-- Not associated with any service company, overseeing unresolved issues and app functionality.

-**Service Company Hierarchy (within each service company):**
-1. **Administrator**: User account creation/editing/deletion; work order CRUD and assignment; Job Network access; issue resolution; user suspension/deactivation; messaging.
-2. **Manager**: Similar to Administrator, with the key difference that an Administrator can delete a Manager but not vice versa.
-3. **Dispatcher**: Similar to Manager, but cannot create/delete/edit user accounts.
-4. **Field Engineer**: Enhanced field operations capabilities; can promote Field Agents; access to advanced technical features; messaging team members.
-5. **Field Agent**: View/complete assigned work orders only; message team members; edit own contact info; access /mywork dashboard; automatically promoted to Field Engineer after 100 completed work orders.
+- **Service Company Hierarchy (Administrator, Project Manager, Manager, Dispatcher, Field Agent)**: Defined CRUD permissions for user accounts, work orders, projects, issues, and expenses, with specific approval flows for assignments, promotions, and financial disbursements.
+All actions are logged for audit and compliance.
+- **Job Network**: A shared platform for Service Companies and Client Companies to view, post, and manage work orders.
+Client Company posts are public, while Service Company posts are internal.
+Users can request assignments at posted budgets or submit counter-proposals with alternative terms.
+Role-based capabilities dictate who can view, request, approve, or deny requests, with filters for status, role eligibility, company type, budget, location, and deadline.

 ### State Management
-Frontend uses TanStack Query for server state management.
-Form state is managed with React Hook Form and Zod for validation, ensuring shared schemas between frontend and backend.
+Frontend server state is managed by TanStack Query.
+Form state is handled by React Hook Form, with Zod used for validation, ensuring shared schemas between frontend and backend.

 ### UI/UX Design
 The application features a modern design built on Tailwind CSS and shadcn/ui, providing a responsive interface.
 It emphasizes role-specific workflows with distinct dashboard layouts and a consistent dark theme using a blue-grey color scheme.
-A comprehensive calendar system with weekly view and advanced filtering is integrated.
-Icon-based navigation is used throughout the application.

-### Key Features
-- **Hierarchical Role System**: Operations Director (god mode), Administrator, Manager, Dispatcher, Field Agent with strict access controls and dual role testing capabilities (Service Company and Client Company Role Testers).
-- **Company Types**: Distinct entity types for Service Companies (IT service providers) and Client Companies (IT service requirers).
-- **Work Order Management**: Creation, assignment, status tracking, task dependencies, integrated issue reporting, and budget management.
-- **Field Agent Dashboard**: Dedicated /mywork page for assigned work orders.
-- **User Management Hierarchy**: Defined CRUD permissions based on role hierarchy.
-- **Client Management System**: Dedicated client dashboard for work order creation, job network access, and field agent request system.
-- **Performance Analytics & Feedback**: Agent performance tracking, bidirectional star rating system, and structured client feedback loops.
-- **Advanced Operational Modules**: Includes Job Category Profitability Analysis, Bid & Proposal System, Credential & Compliance Vault, Resource Optimization Engine, Smart Routing & Dispatch, and enhanced agent capabilities.
-- **Predictive Risk & Service Quality**: Modules for predictive risk analysis and a service quality dashboard.
-- **Talent Network Page**: Accessible to clients, showing field agent cards with detailed profiles and company associations.
-- **Restricted Authentication**: Login limited to pre-approved team members; no self-registration.
-- **Enhanced Job Visibility (M3)**: Advanced filtering with location radius, skills matching, experience level filtering, and exclusive network support with skill match scoring.
-- **Document Management (M4)**: Comprehensive document uploading, categorization (pre/during/post-visit), role-based access controls, and object storage integration.
-- **Structured Issue Reporting (M5)**: Advanced issue creation system with categorization, severity levels, auto-escalation for high severity issues, analytics dashboard, and comprehensive tracking.
-- **Client Feedback System (M6)**: Multi-tier rating system (field agent, dispatcher, service company), feedback analytics dashboard, automated collection workflows, and trend analysis.

 ## External Dependencies
 - **React**: Frontend UI library.